-Damaged books students will not be charged for:
+Damages that students will not be charged for:

-- 1. Normal wear and tear

-- 2. Tear in a page and/or cover

-- 3. Outside stains that have not warped pages
+- 1. Normal wear and tear - 2.
+Tear in a page and/or cover - 3.
+Outside stains that have not warped pages - 4.
+Pencil writing on fewer than 10 pages (dependent on extent of writing)